tarantool/doc/doc/reference/configuration/cfg_logging.rst

     log.info('Log Line #2')

-On Terminal #2: use ``ps`` to find the process ID of the Tarantool server.
+On Terminal #2: use ``ps`` to find the process ID of the Tarantool instance.

 .. cssclass:: highlight
 .. parsed-literal::

     ps -A | grep tarantool

-On Terminal #2: use ``kill -HUP`` to send a SIGHUP signal to the Tarantool server.
+On Terminal #2: use ``kill -HUP`` to send a SIGHUP signal to the Tarantool instance.
 The result of this is: Tarantool will open `Log_file` again, and the next log message will go to `Log_file`.
-(The same effect could be accomplished by executing log.rotate() on the server.)
+(The same effect could be accomplished by executing log.rotate() on the instance.)

 .. cssclass:: highlight
 .. parsed-literal::